NexMaker-Fab/2023zjude-YSD/docs/_webbuild.md

 ### 3 Write the documents with markdown
 #### ① Title
-- The `#` sign can be used to indicate 1-6 levels of headings, with one `#` sign for a first level heading, two `#` signs for a second level heading, and so on.
+- The `#` sign can be used to indicate 1-6 levels of headings, with `#` sign for a first level heading, `##` signs for a second level heading, and so on.
+- The sample code is as follows:

 ```HTML
 # This is a first-level title.